SHORT WALKS AND MINOR EXCURSIONS WITHIN A FEW MILES OF RIDDLESDOWN

 WALKS ON SOME OF THE NEARBY CITY OF LONDON COMMONS

-RIDDLESDOWN - It takes about 40 minutes for a very leisurely walk across Riddlesdown Common from the Carpark at the end of Riddlesdown Road to Hamsey Green by Tithepit Shaw Lane.
-Or alternatively walk past the quarry and down to Whyteleafe, and/or then walk then cross the A22 (Godstone Rd) and climb up to Kenley Common/Air Field and then the Wattenden Arms for a drink.
+RIDDLESDOWN - It takes about 40 minutes for a very leisurely walk across Riddlesdown Common from the Carpark (note; parking charges apply) at the end of Riddlesdown Road to Hamsey Green by Tithepit Shaw Lane.
+Or alternatively walk past the quarry and down to Whyteleafe, and/or then walk then cross the A22 (Godstone Rd) and climb up to Kenley Common/Air Field.
 Or walk through Mitchley Woods and other wooded areas nearby to footpath exits to Limpsfield Rd, Holmwood Ave or Mitchley Hill.

 A 2 page map (pdf) of Riddlesdown Open Space is on this link